Polar Shift (novel)

 Polar Shift is the sixth book in the NUMA Files series of books co-written by best-selling author Clive Cussler and Paul Kemprecos, and was published in 2005.
 The main character of this series is Kurt Austin.

-In this novel geologic polar shift is connected with magnetic polar shift, based on the supposed theories of Laszlo Kovacs, a student of real life Nikola Tesla.
+In this novel geological polar shift is connected with magnetic polar shift, based on the supposed theories of Laszlo Kovacs, a student of real life Nikola Tesla.